All About HIV Treatment

 The Party Won’t Stop

 When it comes to recreational drugs though, some treatments can make the effect of drugs like ecstasy and crystal meth stronger than they would be normally.
-If you are going to use, talk to your doctor or a healthcare professional first about their interactions; taking smaller amounts first to gauge the severity is advisable.
+If you are going to use them, talk to your doctor or a healthcare professional about their interactions; taking smaller amounts first to gauge the severity is advisable.

 If you’re partying for long periods at a time, it can make sticking to treatment more complicated, running the risk of missing your treatment doses.
 Plan ahead so that you continue to take your HIV treatment, even if you’re having a longer session.